About Rocky Mountain National Park

 Junior Ranger Headquarters at Hidden Valley

-Open annually from late May-late August, Junior Ranger Headquarters is a place just for kids!
-Located on the east side of RMNP at Hidden Valley,…
+Open during the summer, Junior Ranger Headquarters is a place just for kids!
+Located on the east side of Rocky Mountain National Park at Hidden…

 Kawuneeche Visitor Center

-Hours: The Kawuneeche Visitor Center is located on U.S. Highway 34, north of the town of Grand Lake.
+Hours: Open year-round, Kawuneeche Visitor Center is located on U.S. Highway 34, north of the town of Grand Lake.
 Stop at the visitor center for RMNP information, enjoy exhibits, and there is a Rocky Mountain Conservancy Nature Store.
-Kawuneeche Visitor Center will be closed on Thanksgiving Day and Christmas Day.
+Kawuneeche Visitor Center is be closed on Thanksgiving Day and Christmas Day.

 Moraine Park Discovery Center

-Moraine Park Discovery Center is currently closed for the winter season.
-Located along Bear Lake Road, the Moraine Park Discovery Center is a seasonal visitor…
+Moraine Park Discovery Center is open daily during the summer season.
+Located along Bear Lake Road, the Moraine Park Discovery Center is a great place…

 Sheep Lakes Information Station